Skip to content

 • Is this a child in need of accommodation?
 (Section 20 or Section 31A Children Act 1989).

-The possible outcomes of the assessment should be decided on by the social worker and their line manager.
-If it is decided that services are necessary to promote the child’s welfare, or safeguard the child, a plan of action should be agreed, setting out the services to be delivered, in discussion with the child and family and the professionals involved.
+The possible outcomes of the assessment should be decided on by the social worker and their line manager, who should agree a plan of action setting out the services to be delivered, how and by whom, in discussion with the child and family and the professionals involved.

 The outcomes may be as follows:

-• Additional support which can be provided through universal services and single service provision; early help services such as the Early Help Assessment Framework.
-Case can close to Local Authority;
+• Additional support which can be provided through universal services and single service provision or the early help process;

 • The development of a multi-agency Child in Need plan for the provision of child in need services to promote the child's health and development;